Physiological Role

 Diet.
 Folate comes primarily from leafy green vegetables, legumes and citrus fruits.
 A diet low in these foods reduces vitamin B9 availability, a direct cofactor in homocysteine recycling.
 Vitamin B12 is supplied by animal proteins.
 Unsupplemented vegan diets carry an increased risk of elevated levels.

 Genetics.
-The MTHFR C677T polymorphism is present in homozygous form in 8 to 10% of Europeans.
+The MTHFR C677T polymorphism is present in homozygous form in about 12% of northern Europeans and up to 24% of southern Europeans.
 It reduces the activity of the enzyme that converts folate to its active form.
 Carriers of this variant have increased methylfolate requirements to maintain favorable homocysteine levels.

 Age and sex.
 Homocysteine naturally increases with age, particularly after menopause in women.
 Men generally have slightly higher levels than women of childbearing age.